Last Updated on 11/22/2023 by Glynn Willard

 At least once a quarter, go through and tighten:

-- All PVC and PEX connections.
+• All PVC and PEX connections on the water system.
 Especially the P-traps.
 Many leaks can be prevented.

 Detail Your RV

 Trust me, I’d rather be out hiking.
-But it’s a good opportunity to get up close and personal with the rig.
+But it’s a good opportunity to get up close and personal with the RV’s exterior and do an inspection.

-You can inspect for cracks, broken mounts and worn out seals.
+You can inspect for cracks, broken mounts and worn-out seals and repair as needed.

 Add a coat of wax.
 I used to be old school about wax until I discovered Meguiar’s Hybrid ceramic spray wax.